 The air conditioning in the shelter is self-evidently very important.

 As an aside, this also brings into sharp relief the issues the Merlin has in environments that are hot and dusty, would be interesting to compare the maintenance effort with other helicopters in the same environment but I digress.

-Where there is a need to do a spot of heavy lifting on an aircraft that is not in the controlled environment with a flat and hard ground surface a problem arises.
-Cranes in theatre are in short supply and not immediately available so there is a requirement for a lightweight crane that can be used away from the shelters or as a complimentary capability.
+Where there is a need to do a spot of the heavy lifting on an aircraft that is not in the controlled environment with a flat and hard ground surface a problem arises.
+Cranes in theatre are in short supply and not immediately available so there is a requirement for a lightweight crane that can be used away from the shelters or as a complementary capability.